1mTojii/BlueTeam-tools/1. bruteforce tool - brutesentry/brutesentry/README.md

 BruteSentry tracks failed login attempts per source IP using a sliding time window.
-Once an IP crosses a configurable failure threshold inside that window, it gets flagged with a severity level (`LOW` / `MEDIUM` / `HIGH` / `CRITICAL`) based on how far over the threshold it went and how fast the attempts came in.
+Once an IP crosses a configurable failure threshold inside that window, it gets flagged with a severity level ("LOW", "MEDIUM", "HIGH" , "CRITICAL") based on how far over the threshold it went and how fast the attempts came in.
 A successful login clears an IP's slate.

-That's the entire core algorithm — a per-IP sliding window counter.
+That's the entire core algorithm, a per-IP sliding window counter.
 The rest of the project is presentation: parsing, live tailing, colored CLI output, exports, and webhook alerts.